 true

-• Effective in controlling arterial bleeding
+• Effective in capillary and brisk bleeding

-• Conforms and adheres to irregular spaces
+• Designed to conform to irregular spaces

 • Easy removal with irrigation and suction